 What happens to the files I stored on the Student Storage Server (SSS)?

 Your Hamilton email account will be deactivated approximately three (3) months after you graduate.
 Typically this occurs on August 31 or March 31 (for December graduates).
 Once your account is deactivated, no new mail is received.
-After deactivation, your old mail remains on the server until your account is physically removed (deleted) one month later.
+After deactivation, your old mail remains on Google's mail server until your account is physically removed (deleted) one month later.

 Back to top

-Although your account is deactivated on the deadline date, your messages are not physically removed from our server for another month.
+Although your account is deactivated on the deadline date, your messages are not physically removed from Google's server for another month.
 This allows us to easily restore your account access should you accidentally miss the deadline.
 After the one month grace period has passed, your mail is no longer retrievable.

 Back to top